 Romney, an unsuccessful 2008 candidate for the GOP presidential nomination, has yet to unequivocally declare himself a candidate in the 2012 race.

-But he has been a frontrunner in most speculative GOP horse race polls, he has money and a professional on-the-ground organization in early primary and caucus states, and is expected to formalize his run soon.
+But he has been a front-runner in most speculative GOP horse race polls, he has money and a professional on-the-ground organization in early primary and caucus states, and he is expected to formalize his run soon.

 Thursday, in what is expected to be a series of issue speeches by the prospective candidate, provides a preview of what his detractors view as his very exploitable political soft spot: his support when governor of Massachusetts of health care legislation that required residents to purchase health insurance.
-(No advance text was available, according to an aide who said it was because Romney was giving a powerpoint.)
+(No advance text was available, according to an aide who said it's because Romney was using PowerPoint.)

 That insurance requirement is the central tenet of national health care legislation passed last year by Democrats, and the very aspect of the new law that conservatives have been challenging in federal courts as unconstitutional.

-Romney has the uneviable task of attempting to make a case against what conservatives derisively call "Obamacare," while distancing himself from what some conservatives derisively call "Romneycare."
+Romney has the unenviable task of attempting to make a case against what conservatives derisively call "Obamacare," while distancing himself from what some conservatives derisively call "Romneycare."

 The Journal opiners declared Romney "compromised and not credible" because as governor he endorsed the insurance requirement, seen as a model for the national legislation.

-They, and other party leaders, view health care and overturning the new national legislation, as a central to efforts to oust President Obama from the White House Democrats, relishing Romney's attempt to distance himself from the Massachussetts plan, have embraced - or re-embraced - the characterization of Romney as a flip-flopper, a moniker that dogged him in his 2008 run for the GOP presidential nomination.
+They, and other party leaders, view health care and overturning the new national legislation as central to efforts to oust President Obama from the White House.
+Democrats, relishing Romney's attempt to distance himself from the Massachusetts plan, have embraced — or re-embraced — the characterization of Romney as a flip-flopper, a moniker that dogged him in his 2008 run for the GOP presidential nomination.

-Romney, said new Democratic Party Chairwoman Rep. Debbie Wasserman Schultz of Florida is "twisting his head into a prezel."
+Romney, said new Democratic Party Chairwoman Rep. Debbie Wasserman Schultz of Florida, is "twisting his head into a pretzel."

-The Democratic National Committtee emailed reporters a spoof of PowerPoint slides it said would be "missing" from Romney's address today: they recounted his history of support for requiring individuals to purchase health insurance.
+The Democratic National Committee emailed reporters a spoof of PowerPoint slides it said would be "missing" from Romney's address today: They recounted his history of support for requiring individuals to purchase health insurance.

-Just wait til he delivers his 2 p.m. speech.
+Just wait till he delivers his 2 p.m. speech.